StatCan/cae-eac/docs/en/ExtVirtualMachines.md

 1. You will see at the bottom of the hub page the Virtual Machine that you can access.
 From the portal, you will be able to perform three different actions.
 You can either:
-    -Start the VM
+    - Start the VM
-    -Stop the VM
+    - Stop the VM
-    -Connect to the VM
+    - Connect to the VM

    Each action will modify the VM status.
     ![External VM](images/ExternalVM.png)